jrynning1/misinforadio/README.md

 Navigate to the data/video_import folder and save a copy of any audio or vido files you want to analyze.

-Run python script "0_run_all.sh"
+Run python script "0a_fact_check_insights_embeddings_filtered.py"

+Run bash script "1_run_all.sh"

 ```
 $ cd scripts
+$ python 0a_fact_check_insights_embeddings_filtered.py
-$ source 0_run_all.sh
+$ source 1_run_all.sh
 ```

 The final output file will be generated in data/output_csv.

 Additional options are available by running individual Python scripts to suit your needs or available resources.
-Further documentation to come.